ryderdamen/WP-Conversation-Viewer/Readme.txt

 = Where can I find more info on this plugin? =

-Check the [GitHub Repository](https://github.com/ryderdamen/WP-Conversation-Viewer "GitHub Repository") for more information on Conversation Viewer.
+Check the [GitHub Repository](https://github.com/ryderdamen/WP-Conversation-Viewer "GitHub Repository") for more information on Conversation Viewer and how to use it.

 = How do I change styles? =